 This Agile methodology is focused on giving more autonomy to the development teams and encourages them to improve the product and tackle issues on their own.
 Individuals and their interactions are valued more than processes and tools.

 It is used in the projects with a low budget and tight schedule.
-This methodology focuses on the following aspects of the project
+This methodology focuses on the following aspects of the project such as,

 FDD focuses on breaking down the project in small, client-valued functions that can be delivered in short time spans.
 It also stresses the product development is a human activity rather than a purely mechanical undertaking and hence individuals and their interactions are given a great deal of value.